-the study on various professional activities.
-Room planners work mostly in complex, interdisciplinary contexts.
-The fields of work of spatial planning can be found for example:
+Spatial planners mostly work in complex, interdisciplinary contexts.
+The fields of work of spatial planning can be found, for example

-» in the regional or municipal Development planning in urban and rural areas,
+- in regional or municipal development planning in urban and rural areas,

-» in urban planning, urban redevelopment and renewal,
+- in urban development, urban redevelopment and urban renewal,

 - in transport, infrastructure and environmental planning,

-» in the location analysis and valuation, in the real estate industry and project development.
+- in location analysis and evaluation, in real estate management and project development,